10 Proven Ways to Build Customer Relationships That Inspire Brand Advocacy

 • Start a referral program

-Also, you can arrange giveaways keeping your brand top of mind.
+Also, you can arrange giveaways while keeping your brand top of mind.
 Items such as t-shirts, and hoodies can give you a marketing boost and help retain more customers.

-Build a community
+Build a Community

 “Just having satisfied customers isn’t good enough anymore.
 If you really want a booming business, you have to create raving fans.”